 Source: Adapted from Martha Stewart

-So, are you in the mood for an excellent cheesecake?
-This is a recipe I adapted from Martha Stewart years ago.
-It's always a staple at my Fall Chili gathering, and at Thanksgiving.
-It's unique due to the pumpkin that is added, as well, it has no sour cream topping.
+So, are you in the mood for an excellent pumpkin cheesecake?
+Years ago I adapted this recipe from Martha Stewart.
+It’s always a staple at my Fall Chili gathering, and at Thanksgiving.
+It’s unique due to the pumpkin that is added, as well, it has no sour cream topping.
 I like to add candied walnuts to the topping, just to pull it all together.
-I do hope you enjoy this little beauty!Enjoy.

 For the Crust: